YonKuma/351DrasticOffline/README.md

 Boot up your console, go into the Ports menu, and run the script `DrasticInstall`.
 If you want to remove Drastic at any point, run the script `DrasticUninstall` in the Ports menu.

-Once you've installed Drastic, you can remove the installDrastic.sh file and the drastic folder from your ports directory.
+Once you've installed Drastic, you can remove the DrasticInstall.sh file and the drastic folder from your ports directory.